viveksisodia1108/hackaton-t1/README.md

 # hackaton
 ## Prerequisite:
-  * Docker or Podman on Linux and Docker Desktop on Windows
+  * Docker on Linux and Docker Desktop on Windows or MAC
-    * Note in rest of this Readme will reffer to docker but there are equivalent podman commands
   * Min 8GB RAM
   * Visual Code
 ## Repo content for PAL hackaton